-To qualify for Title IV federal financial aid, a student must (1) satisfy the academic requirements of the university and specific program requirements, and (2) make satisfactory academic progress (SAP), as required by federal law.
-SAP is measured using qualitative and quantitative standards, including periods during which federal financial aid was not received.
+To maintain satisfactory academic progress and qualify for Title IV federal financial aid, a student must (1) satisfy the academic requirements of the university and specific program requirements, and (2) make satisfactory academic progress, as required by federal law.
+Satisfactory Academic Progress (SAP) is measured using qualitative and quantitative standards, including periods during which federal financial aid was not received.
 Qualitative progress is measured by cumulative grade point average.
 Quantitative progress is measured by completion rate and maximum timeframe.

 Cumulative Grade Point Average

 - A student must maintain a minimum cumulative grade point average (CGPA) as calculated in the Satisfactory Academic Progress Table in this policy.
 If a student is enrolled in an educational program of more than two academic years, the student must have a CGPA of a 2.0 or higher at the end of the second academic year.

 - Satisfactory (S), Unsatisfactory (U), Withdrawal (W), and Withdrawal-Fail (WF) grades are not used in calculating CGPA.
 Credits earned by examination or transferred from another institution are also not used in calculating CGPA.

 - When a student repeats an NAU course, the highest grade achieved in that course is used in calculating CGPA.

 - In addition to maintaining a minimum CGPA, a student must successfully complete 66.67% of all credit hours attempted, including those attempted in remedial and English as a Second Language (ESL) courses.

 - Credits transferred from another institution are included as credits attempted and completed for the purpose of calculating completion rate.

 - The grades of A, B, C, D, and S indicate successful course completion for purposes of this policy.
 The grades of F, W, WF, and U indicate a lack of successful course completion.